owlet42/kubeflow-docs/docs/install/auth.rst

 Pod creation failure
 """"""""""""""""""""

-You may meet following error in some operation:
+You may meet the following error in some operation:

 .. code-block:: text